 License Exception TMP

-The License Exception TMP form should be used if you are traveling outside the U.S. and taking UA owned equipment, such as a laptop.
+The License Exception TMP form (DOC) should be used if you are traveling outside the U.S. and taking UA owned equipment, such as a laptop.
 This exception is not applicable for anything ITAR controlled (a license would be required).

 License Exception BAG

-The License Exception BAG form should be used if you are traveling outside the U.S. and taking your personal laptop or other equipment that contains UA project data.
+The License Exception BAG form (PDF) should be used if you are traveling outside the U.S. and taking your personal laptop or other equipment that contains UA project data.
 This exception is not applicable for anything ITAR controlled (a license would be required).

 Travel Warning Areas

 All UA travelers must check the current Travel Warnings issued by the U.S. State Department prior to the traveler committing to a trip.
 Travel warning areas require advance review and approval of the Provost.